FACT-Finder/FACT-Finder-PHP-Library/README.md

 - new Parameters object
 - UrlBuilder doesn't take care of parameter management any more - it just hands out a Parameters object to modify.
 - UrlBuilder takes care of dispatching between authentication methods now.
+- users don't have to deal with dataproviders directly any more. instead they use a RequestFactory.

 Documentation ToDos
 -------------------

+- General documentation (on recommended usage)
+-- Page vs Client vs Server
+-- Encodings
 - Upgrade guide
-- Page vs Client vs Server
-- Encodings